 SONAR may provide an alternative method for steelhead enumeration and run timing in a dynamic, turbid snow-melt system like the Dungeness watershed.
 SONAR can be operated in a range of flow conditions and is not limited by turbidity.
-Since 2018 the Washington Department of Fish and Wildlife (WDFW) has operated a stationary multi-beam SONAR unit in the lower Dungeness River to enumerate and gather run-timing information on Dungeness steelhead.
+Since 2018, the Washington Department of Fish and Wildlife (WDFW) has operated a stationary multi-beam SONAR unit in the lower Dungeness River to enumerate and gather run-timing information on Dungeness steelhead.
 This is our first report on the SONAR project, covering the 2018-2022 seasons.

 3 Methods